cspollard/cspollard.github.io/HEPExample.md

 "please sample the following distribution ten times with the system random number generator."
-What comes back is, of course, the interesting bit: ten samples of the `sumPt`{.haskell} distribution given the distributions of the lepton pTs.
+What comes back is, of course, the interesting bit: ten samples of the `sumPt`{.haskell} distribution given the distributions of the lepton pts.
 Pretty slick, huh?

 Of course in practice, our event data types and analysis procedures are much